-With over half of our residents of prime working age, 25- to 54-years old, and more than one-third being Millennials, Arlington, VA offers employers a robust talent pool from which to hire.
-By locating your business in Arlington you’ll have access to not only the most educated workforce in the nation but also an entire region of specialized tech talent.
-And it’s a talent pool that continues to grow; more than $2 billion will be invested to increase the number of computer science and related graduates, ensuring the best and brightest minds will be here for years to come.
+Arlington, VA offers employers a robust talent pool from which to hire.
+Over half the population is prime working age (25-54 years old) and more than one-third of residents are Millennials.
+By locating your business in Arlington, you’ll have access to the most educated workforce in the nation as well as an entire region of specialized tech talent.
+And it’s a talent pool that continues to grow thanks to innovative talent programs and more than $2 billion that is being invested to increase the number of computer science and related graduates.
+These investments ensure the best and brightest minds will be here for years to come.

-Arlington’s workforce is the most highly-educated in the nation; about 75% of residents have at least a bachelor’s degree, and more than 40% have advanced degrees — many in the specialized fields your company needs.
+Arlington’s workforce is the most highly educated in the nation.
+More than 75% of residents have at least a bachelor’s degree, and more than 40% have advanced degrees — many in the specialized fields your company is looking for.

 Arlington is also the center of an entire region housing those educated, sought-after workers.
 In fact, Arlington and its surrounding jurisdictions comprise half of the top ten most educated counties in the nation.

-Virginia was ranked as the state with the Top Tech Talent Pipeline by Business Facilities Magazine in 2021, and much of the tech talent investment is happening right here in Arlington and Northern Virginia.
+Virginia was ranked as the state with the #2 Tech Talent Pipeline by Business Facilities Magazine in 2023, and much of the tech talent investment is happening right here in Arlington and Northern Virginia.

-The Washington, D.C. metro region already produces more than 55,000 graduates per year, and nearly a quarter of those degrees are in tech fields.
+The Washington, D.C. metro region already produces more than 55,000 graduates per year with nearly a quarter of those degrees in tech fields.
 And those numbers will continue to grow:

 Virginia is also launching a $2 billion investment that will double the number of computer science and related degrees produced in Virginia within 20 years.
 Investments span from K-12 curricula to doctoral degree programs and everything in between.